How to Become a Pen Tester | Skills, Salaries, and Careers

 The data scientists analyze the mass data that a company produces to discover network insights.

-Pen testers are white-hat hackers who simulate cyber attacks on their own network to discover its vulnerabilities.
+Penetration testers are white-hat hackers who simulate cyber attacks on their own network to discover vulnerabilities.
 They report their findings to the team so that, together, they can fill the network’s security gaps.

 Every team member in the SOC is an essential piece of the ongoing battle against cyber threats.
 The question is “which team member do you want to be?”